conorbmurphy/galvanizereference/README.md

 * `Gradient Boosting`: improves the handling of loss functions for robustness and speed.
 It needs differentiable loss functions
 ** `XGBoost`: a derivation on gradient boosting invented, interestingly enough, by a student in China to win a Kaggle competition

 To *compare our models*, lets imagine you want a copy of a painting.
 Bagging would be the equivalent of asking a bunch of painters to observe the painting from the same location and then go paint it from memory.
-Random forests would be the same except these painters could stand anywhere around it.
+Random forests would be the same except these painters could stand anywhere around it (further de-correlating their results).
 In both of these cases, you would average the results of all the painters.
 Boosting, by contrast, would be the equivalent of asking one single painter to sit by the painting, waiting for each stroke to dry, and then painting the 'error' between what they've already painted and the true painting.

 A particularly helpful visualization: https://github.com/zipfian/DSI_Lectures/blob/master/boosting/matt_drury/Boosting-Presentation-Galvanize.ipynb